 Commercial Costs are (a) administration costs (b) selling and distribution costs

-3. By Degree of Traceability to the Product : According to this, costs are divided indirect costs and indirect costs.
+3. By Degree of Traceability to the Product : According to this, costs are divided direct costs and indirect costs.
 Direct Costs are those costs which are incurred for a particular product and can be identified with a particular cost centre or cost unit.
 Eg:- Materials, Labour.
 Indirect Costs are those costs which are incurred for the benefit of a number of cost centre or cost units and cannot be conveniently identified with a particular cost centre or cost unit.
 Eg:- Rent of Building, electricity charges, salary of staff etc.

 4. By Changes in Activity or Volume: According to this costs are classified according to their behavior in relation to changes in the level of activity or volume of production.
 They are fixed, variable and semi-variable.
 Fixed Costs are those costs which remain fixed in total amount with increase or decrease in the volume of the output or productive activity for a given period of time.
 Fixed Costs per unit decreases as production increases and vice versa.
 Eg:- rent, insurance of factory building, factory manager’s salary etc. Variable Costs are those costs which vary in direct proportion to the volume of output.
 These costs fluctuate in total but remain constant per unit as production activity changes.
 Eg:- direct material costs, direct labour costs, power, repairs etc. Semi-variable Costs are those which are partly fixed and partly variable.
 For example; Depreciation, for two shifts working the total depreciation may be only 50% more than that for single shift working.
 They may change with comparatively small changes in output but not in the same proportion.